-This sector shows an increase in emissions over time, reflecting the trend observed in fuel consumption for road transportation which account for more than 90% of GHG sectoral emissions.
-The mobility demand and, particularly, the road transportation share have increased in the period from 1990 to 2016, although since 2008 emissions from the sector begin to decrease.
+This sector shows a decrease in emissions only in the last years, reflecting the trend observed in fuel consumption for road transportation which accounts for more than 90% of GHG sectoral emissions.
+The mobility demand and, particularly, the road transportation share have increased in the period from 1990 to 2017, although since 2008 emissions from this sector begin to decrease.